kschuler/guide/guidelines/documentation.md

 ### Initiating a new experiment

-To begin a new experiment, I follow these steps:
+Whenever I begin a new experiment, I follow these steps to ensure the experiment is well documented and organized.

 1. Select a study ID and descriptive title
 2. Add the experiment to the experiment index